 The bachelor’s degree program in ecology and environmental biology provides engaging, field-oriented learning that will provide you with the quantitative and qualitative skills necessary for scientific inquiry, conservation and ecological application.
 Our goal is to foster your curiosity and set you up with the knowledge necessary to find a career you will love.

-Classes for biology - ecology and environmental biology emphasis majors may include:
+What classes do biology - ecology and environmental biology emphasis majors take?

 - Conservation biology

 Learn more about the comprehensive biology - ecology and environmental biology emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in biology?
 Here are other programs you may be interested in exploring.